-First-time borrowers at CF must complete Entrance Counseling in order to receive a Federal Direct Loan.
+First-time borrowers at CF must complete Entrance Counseling in order to receive a Federal Direct Stafford Loan.
 Loans will not be processed until entrance counseling is completed.
 This can be done online at studentloans.gov.
 The Entrance Counseling will provide important information regarding the loan, including deferment and repayment information.

 To receive any loan, the student must enroll in at least six credit hours each semester, meet Standards of Satisfactory Academic Progress, and not have a previously defaulted loan(s).
-Loans will not be disbursed in any term without a written request submitted by the student.

-In order for the loan to remain in payment deferment, the student must enroll in at least six credit hours (not including summer).
+In order for the loan to remain in school deferment, the student must enroll in at least six credit hours (not including summer).
 Once the student has stopped attending at least six credit hours, the six-month grace period begins and the student must complete exit counseling (also a requirement).
 Exit counseling may be done online at studentloans.gov.